 Optimising patient flow

 Although the sums of money invested in emergency care are highly material, there is limited national benchmarking information available on the service beyond profiling of access arrangements, waiting times, and demand levels.
 The Network project aims to supplement available national metrics with relevant data on service models, infrastructure, capacity, demand, workforce, finance and service quality.

-- A bespoke dashboard report outlining key messages and metrics, which compares your local position against nationally reported positions
+A bespoke dashboard report outlining key metrics, and highlighting your reported positions

-- A high level national report outlining key messages and metrics for EDs nationally
+A high-level report outlining key messages nationally

 Commissioners may be interested in the partner project, Urgent Care, which explores the commissioning of urgent care.

 122 organisations participated in the 2018 iteration of the project (collecting 2017/18 data), covering a total of 252 Type 1&2 centres and Type 3 departments.
 An Urgent Care project analysing the system from a commissioner perspective, which received contributions from 42 commissioners, is also available.

 You can read more about the highlights from the 2018 project in our news section.

 2019/20 Benchmarking Project